What is LAPS?

 Allow the Spirit of God to use the Word of God to guide and direct your prayers.

-Then pray the truth!
-Pray the truths you learned together as a church on Sunday morning!
-Pray the truths you read in God's Word that morning!
+Then, pray those truths!
+Pray the truths you learned together as a church on Sunday morning, or pray the truths you read in God's Word that morning.